La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **mi pinxe le jisra .i ca bo do co'i klama le zdani**
 > _I am drinking the juice, and at the same time you come home._

-The two examples mean the same.
+The two examples convey the same meaning.
 The second option is mostly used when any of the original relations sound bulky.

 Another use is to move modal terms out of scope of other modal terms:

 > **mi na ku te vecnu ki'u le nu kargu**
 > _It's not true that I buy because it's expensive._

-So one might suppose that I only buy things if they are expensive.
-But no, I don't act thay way.
+In this example, one might suppose that I only buy things if they are expensive.
+However, that's not the case.

 Here, **na ku** negates that _I buy things because they are expensive_. **na ku** is applied to the whole relation, thus it "covers" **ki'u**.

 > **mi na ku te vecnu .i ki'u bo kargu**
 > _I don't buy.
 It's because it's expensive._

-Here, I don't buy things.
+In this case, I don't buy things.
 Why?
 Because they are expensive.
 Maybe I prefer only cheap things.

-Here, **ki'u** is placed to another sentence.
+Here, **ki'u** is placed in another sentence.
 Thus, **na ku** doesn't scope over it.

 Both examples could be translated as _I don't buy because it's expensive._ However, they mean different things.